 We chose Monday morning.

 Nine people.
 A Monday.
 No mandate.
 Just a shared understanding that responsible AI is not a department or a document.
-It’s a decision made by every person who touches the work.
+It is a decision made by every person who touches the work.

 The real measure